 Are you taking antacids or Proton pump inhibitors?
 PPIs reduce the production of acid by blocking the enzyme in the wall of the stomach that produces acid.
 What if the cause of your heartburn was not too much stomach acid?
 What if the problem was low stomach acid?
+Imagine if improving your gut health and making a few simple lifestyle changes would eliminate that burning sensation and other symptoms?

 SYMPTOMS OF LOW STOMACH ACID